 Aveline also plays with the narrative structure.
 We begin with an anonymous writer narrating the tale, Simon then takes over telling the story of the shootings and the criminal investigation.
 At key points in the story the narrative is taken over by M. Regnard, the police chief, with Simon providing a written account of that portion of the story.
 But within M. Regnard's account there is yet another narrator who takes over in the voice of Andre Féron.
 It is during this portion of the story it is revealed the true identity of Belot's double and the reason for the masquerade.
 Minor characters earlier introduced into the story suddenly step from the wings to assume leading roles.
 Slowly it dawns upon Simon just why Belot had constructed a most bizarre double life.
 Yet a chance encounter with a lovely woman will alter Belot's carefully controlled dual life.
 As in real life chance plays an equally important role in the ultimate unraveling of the seemingly puzzling shootings in the apartments on Rue Crimée.

-The detective novel aspect of the book are well done and show the kind of bravura performances one expects from the French.
+The detective novel aspects of the book are well done and show the kind of bravura performances one expects from the French.
 Aveline explores the bureaucracy and tedious division of departmental police stations with a insightful look at early police techniques, especially in the Identification department headed by the officious character of Cavaglioni.
 Interspersed with the police procedure we get the kind of detective work normally seen in puzzle novels as in the scenes where Simon is determined to explain the mystery of how the murderer entered Belot's apartments without being seen.
-The inclusion of maps (four of them!) revealing intriguing architectural features allow the reader to join the detective in uncovering the secret of the house on Rue Crimée.
+The inclusion of floor plans (four of them!) revealing intriguing architectural features allow the reader to join the detective in uncovering the secret of the house on Rue Crimée.
 As soon as Simon penetrates the secret of the building he is confronted with even more mysteries and puzzles.
 Layer upon layer, the book never lets up.

 The real draw of the book, however, is the exploration of character and behavior.
 Aveline's portraits of M. Regnard and all the policemen, Madame Morin and her husband, but especially Féron and Belot show his gift for both complexity and nuance in character.
 The key to the story lies not so much in the secrets of an oddly renovated building but in the hidden lives of the fascinating characters.
 Real people always make for more intriguing mysteries than locked rooms and invisible killers.

-|French/English edition for use in classrooms|
+|French/English edition for use in classrooms

 (David McKay, circa 1950s or 1960s)